ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/set.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Set.of_list elements` is a set containing exactly the
+The call `of_list elements` is a set containing exactly the
     elements in the list `elements`.
-Note: Use `Set.literal` instead if using a literal list.
+Note: Use `literal` instead if using a literal list.
 Note: Use `literal` instead if using a literal list.